 “The kayak is far and away the best one-man boat in existence.”
 Fridtjof Nansen, polar explorer, Norwegian diplomat and Nobel prize-winner.
 He was talking about the classic Greenland kayak.
-Today the sit-on-top kayak is more popular because a total beginner can climb on and go paddling.
+The sit-on-top kayak is very popular too, because a total beginner can climb on and go paddling.

 A sea kayak is :